-The last Weimar Triangle Summit at the level of Heads of State and Government (French President, German Federal Chancellor and Polish President) was held in Paris on 12 June 2023.
+The last Weimar Triangle Summit at the level of Heads of State and Government (the French President, German Federal Chancellor and Polish President) was held in Paris on 12 June 2023.
 The discussions focused on support to Ukraine to help the country repel Russia’s war of aggression, such as NATO enlargement and the European Neighbourhood Policy.

 Tangible cooperation projects have been implemented in numerous fields.

 - Creation of a European Union operations and planning centre for the Horn of Africa in January 2021